openrsp/openrsp/doc/developer/rules.rst

 #.
 First analyze the problem, then design the code (data and algorithm
    structures), prepare test suite.
 Last, write the code.

 #.
 Make everything as simple as possible.
-For instance, make the data and
-   algorithm structures simple, make the interface of functions/subroutines simple, make the couplings between different functions/subroutines simple, make the use of the code simple.

 #.
 Do your best to prepare a readable document.